stone-payments/stoneco-guidelines/backend/python/README.md

 ### 5. Style guide (Pep 8)

-This section is a summary of offical PEP8 documentation, the examples are from this PEP8.
+This section is a summary of official PEP8 documentation, the examples are from this PEP8.
 Please for more information visit to official PEP8 web site:

 https://www.python.org/dev/peps/pep-0008/#maximum-line-length